srobo/docs/simulator/setting_up_simulator.md

 First you need to install Python 3, between 3.10 and 3.13, and Webots R2025a.
 Python 3.14 is not currently supported by the simulator.

 To install an appropriate version of Python from below.
-If you have already installed Python from a package manager, such as homebrew on MacOS, apt on Ubuntu, or the Windows store on Windows, you can skip this step.
+If you have already installed Python from a package manager, such as homebrew on MacOS, apt on Ubuntu, or the Windows store on Windows, you can skip this step, however please ensure the versions are compatible..

 - [MacOS Installer](https://www.python.org/ftp/python/3.11.8/python-3.11.8-macos11.pkg)
 - [Windows x86 Installer](https://www.python.org/ftp/python/3.11.8/python-3.11.8-amd64.exe)